 In 2022, if a website is not secure, Chrome isn’t shy about telling its visitors.
 See image below.

 That means if your website has any of those types of input forms noted above, and your site does not have an SSL certificate, it will be marked as non-secure for your customers to see.
 (See image below)

 This is Google’s way of pushing the web towards HTTPS.
 As of November 2016, more than half of Chrome desktop page loads are served over HTTPS.
 However, Google wants to push that as close to 100 percent as possible.

 Adding an SSL certificate to your website tells your visitors that you are “trust-worthy”.
 This immediately builds credibility.
-It is also used by Google as a ranking signal for your Search Engine Optimization, removes any “non-secure” website warnings, and protects your WordPress login credentials.
+Google is using it as a ranking signal for your Search Engine Optimization, removes any “non-secure” website warnings, and protects your WordPress login credentials.

-Eventually, Google plans to show the “Not secure” warning for all HTTP pages, even outside Incognito mode (searching incognito can be achieved by pressing Ctrl+Shift+N).
+Eventually, Google plans to show the “Not secure” warning for all HTTP pages, even outside Incognito mode (searching incognito can be achieved by pressing Ctrl+Shift+N on a PC and Cmd+Shift+N on a Mac).
 They will publish updates as they approach future releases, but don’t wait to get started moving your website to HTTPS.

 Below, we are providing you with additional links to sources that will help you verify the content of these statements.